roleoroleo/yi-hack-MStar/README.md

 ## Getting Started
 1. Check that you have a correct Xiaomi Yi camera.

-2. Get an microSD card, preferably of capacity 16gb or less and format it by selecting File System as FAT32.
+2. Get a microSD card, 16gb or less, and format it by selecting File System as FAT32.

 3. Save both files (home_y203c and sys_y203c) on root path of microSD card.